dogfootruler-kr/DiscordMaiteBot/README.md

 ## Configuration

-- replace {{POSTGREUSERNAME}} by your postgresql username in the schema.psql file
-- run the schema.psql file to create the tables in your postgresql database

-Create a `.env` file (or as environment variables) at the root of the repository with these keys from the discord API and the POSTGRESQL database url:
+Create a `.env` file (or as environment variables) at the root of the repository with these keys from the discord API and the spoontacular API:
 ```
 DISCORD_TOKEN=
-DATABASE_URL=
+SPOONTACULAR_TOKEN=
 ```

 ## Usage